Natural Baby Life logo (480 x 130)

 1. Practice Good Hygiene – Milk can stay hidden between the folds of your baby’s skin even after a quick bath or wipe-down.
 If you’re noticing a cheesy odor, pay special attention to the creases and folds of your baby’s skin while you’re giving them a bath.
 You’ll also want to aim for a thorough bath at least once a day until the icky smell has disappeared.
 If you don’t have time to give your little one a daily bath, then use a baby wipe to tackle any hidden milk or saliva spots.

-2. Stay Dry – Cheesy armpits thrive on the damp that can develop between the folds of your baby’s skin.
+2. Stay Dry – Cheesy armpits thrive on the dampness that can develop between the folds of your baby’s skin.
 Make sure your baby’s skin is as dry as possible after bathing, and invest in some loose-fitting clothing that won’t hold moisture in those areas.

 3. Be Proactive – It’s easier to prevent cheesy pits than it is to get rid of them.
 Even if you’ve only noticed a whiff of cheese-smell coming from your baby, take the opportunity to really double-down on your baby’s hygiene.
 Preventative care will keep your baby happier, and smelling fresh and clean.